Things We Do Not Do

 Misleading Statistics

 In cases where reports become evidence, such facts are no more than a visualisation of raw count, averages and percentages over time.
-We have seen Clients trapped into using the wrong evidence, be it data collected or, presentation of bubble charts or heat maps as a consolidated outcome of the situation.
-Ironically, one of the mistakes is treating categorical data is mixed with numerical data.
-Another common mistake is relying on the height of a bar or percentage to reflect the significance of the topic which is almost all cases, the latter will mislead the powers to be.
+Clients have been trapped into using the wrong evidence, be it data collected or the presentation of bubble charts or heat maps as a consolidated outcome.
+Even with this, one of the mistakes is treating categorical data as mixed with numerical data.
+Another common mistake is relying on the height of a bar or percentage to reflect the significance of the topic, which, in almost all cases, the latter will mislead the powers to be.

 Confusing Workflows

-Another “We Do NOT Do” is drawing procedural-like workflows where the majority of Clients are ill-advised to start with the “as is” situation.
-For a start, neither the facilitator nor the audience has the knowledge of the best practice.
-The sessions turn into gathering opinions and issues discussed lead to a confusing “workflow”.
-The outcome is then generalised to topics representing the inefficient operation such as Communication, Stakeholder Management, Lack of Automation and Reporting.
-Such topics are the same regardless of the domain.
-People ignore the details in an attempt to simplify the situation so that workflows are drawn using some notation or a “magic” tool as if the notation or the tool will sort out the organisational issues.
-No one asks questions like “Do we really need this part or that process”.
+Another “We Do NOT Do” is drawing procedural-like workflows where most Clients are ill-advised to start with the “as is” situation.
+First, neither the facilitator nor the audience knows the best practice.
+The sessions turn into gathering opinions and issues discussed, leading to a confusing “workflow”.
+The outcome is then generalised to topics representing the inefficient operation, such as Communication, Stakeholder Management, Lack of Automation and Reporting.
+Such issues are the same regardless of the domain.
+People ignore the details to simplify the situation, so workflows are drawn using some notation or a “magic” tool as if the notation or the tool will sort out the organisational issues.
+No one asks, “Do we need this part or that process?”.
 The louder voice is typically the winner!